btwiuse/gm/README.md

   - this interface is kept as small as possible to make the code moduler.
   - mint, burn and other safety check methods are specified in IERC1155Ext, IERC1155Check, ...
-  - implementation caveat: `safe_*` methods are actually not safe if they are invoked before IERC1155Check methods.
 - able to transfer, mint or burn several tokens at once;
   - see [IERC1155Ext](./lib.rs) trait and [implementation](./contract.rs)
-  - implementation caveat: `mint` the same token id twice is forbidden, which means the total supply of any minted token will not increase after they are minted
+  - in this implementation, minting the same token id twice is forbidden, which means the total supply of any minted token will not increase after they are minted
 - emit events when transactions succeed